 Specialties of the Park

 As per sources, nearly 110 tonnes of waste was procured from 24 municipal corporation yards in order to make the final interpretation of the monuments.
 The estimated cost of seven monuments combined is said to be 7.5 crore rupees.
 Each monument will also have a stone plinth to provide information about the object in view and also the history.
 The park will not only harbour seven wonders but will also showcase the projects undertaken by the horticulture department.

 The park is a Clean India Project which is a part of SDMC’s waste to art initiative.
-It is a completely eco-friendly park which will be lit only by using renewable sources of energy like solar power and wind energy.
+It is a completely eco-friendly park that will be lit only by using renewable sources of energy like solar power and wind energy.
 The SDMC is also planning to install a wind turbine once the park becomes open to the public.
 Currently, three solar trees are set up at the park which will be generating up to six kilowatts of power.
 It is said that the idea of building the park is derived from that of a similar park made in Kota.
 A landfill site has been reconstructed into a park to host the replicas of these iconic edifices.
 Nearly 18 sun-tracking panels have been installed to generate electricity in the illuminated replicas.
 Another nifty feature of this park is that solar trees installed in the park will also be using the mist cooling technique which will allow the water to pass through tiny nozzles.
 The water droplets will absorb the heat from the environment and will be evaporated which will ultimately help in counteracting the pollution in the city.

 A sneak peek into the deets of the monuments:

 Before going into the details, let us tell you that all the replicas will have designated selfie spots for visitors.
 Also, all the replicas will have the details of the material used for crafting and the background of the original monument.